alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/virtual-boards/qemuarm64.rst

    $ TEMPLATECONF=../sources/meta-ohos/flavours/linux . ./sources/poky/oe-init-build-env build-ohos-linux

 2. You will find yourself in the newly created build directory.
 Call *bitbake* to build the image.
-For example, if you are using *openharmony-image-base* run the following command:
+For example, if you are using *allscenarios-image-base* run the following command:

 .. code-block:: console

-   $ MACHINE=qemuarm64 bitbake openharmony-image-base
+   $ MACHINE=qemuarm64 bitbake allscenarios-image-base

 Once the image is done, you can run the Qemu using the provided script wrapper: